DavidBK/shampoo/Node/Call-Of-Duty.md

    - Do not allow this method to add any new properties nor to alter the id.
    - Return the updated `Duty`.

+1. Optional: Create endpoint for "pushing" new constraints to a duty:

+   - PUT `/duties/:id/constraints`
+   - The body will include an array of constraints.
+   - The constraints will be added to the duty's constraints array.
+   - Update the `updatedAt` property to the current date.
+   - Return the updated `Duty` with a 200 status code if the duty is updated.

 ## Task 4 - Justice Board

 > _Estimation time: 2 Day_